AikaAsan/pizza-bistro/README.md

 ## Pizza-Bistro App

 An application that fetches pizza data from mock API.
 Built with React, TypeScript, Redux Toolkit and CSS modules/SCSS.
-Functionality to sort, filter by parameters and dynamic search.

 ## Installation and Setup Instructions